moser12138/MFFNet/README.md

 # MFFNet
 code for MFFNet
 Our model is provided in the 'models' folder, and the visualization code for the results on two datasets is provided in the 'tools' folder.
-The pre-trained model parameters are available for download in the [DownLoad](https://drive.google.com/drive/folders/1CA0phChbpck5SqF5xWE-ufXy4bPmcCOG?usp=sharing) section.

 ## platform

 My platform is like this: